TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

     :name: fluidtemplate-settings
     :type: array of keys

-    Sets the given settings array in the fluid template.
-In the view, the value can then be used.
+    Sets the settings array in the fluid template.
+The value can then be used in the view.

     **Example:**